dpawlows/Foundations-of-Scientific-Computing/lessons/L1/anaconda-intro.rst

 where you can choose which tool to work with.
 JupyterLab and Jupyter Notebooks are web based tools for integrating Python code with human readable text and graphics.
-We will use these tools in Lesson 2.
+You may use these tools in other classes, or as a way to keep your code and documentation organized.
 In this lesson, we are going to start with an introduction to Spyder.

 Spyder